applefritter-inc/docker-icarus/README.md

 ### [source code](https://github.com/applefritter-inc/docker-icarus/)

+why make this?
+it allows you to run the icarus server on macOS/windows, without the need for a VM to run linux and stuff.

 ## how to use?
 1. clone docker image with `docker pull appleflyer/icarus-server`
 2. run docker image `docker run -it -p 0.0.0.0:8126:8126 appleflyer/icarus-docker`